-I also mentor law readers to become a lawyer and have no undergrad or law degree.
-Below, I am covering how damage to the spinal cord can heal itself or not.
+I also mentor law readers to become lawyers without an undergrad or law degree.
+Below, I cover how damage to the spinal cord can heal itself.
 I am doing this to help better understand this type of tort claim.

 The team at Ehline Law Firm assists injured accident victims.
 I have won over $150 million for my clients.
 Now is the time to request a free consultation from a trusted Los Angeles spinal cord injury attorney.
 Please call (213) 596-9642.
 Alternatively, you may use the online consultation form to receive faster legal services from a compassionate and charismatic spinal cord injury law firm in Los Angeles.

 The sad truth is that a spinal cord can’t always heal itself, no matter how powerful your nerve fibers and stem cells are.
 Though patients think they are healing and the pain subsides, this is a serious situation.

 The spinal cord is a collection of different nerves found in the back, traveling from the bottom of your brain to your back, and you have 31 pairs of nerves, which leave the spinal cord and move to the legs, arms, abdomen, and chest.
 Those nerves allow the brain to give various commands to the muscles, which cause movement for the legs and arms.
 The arm nerves exit at the upper portion of your spinal cord, but your leg nerves, with their numerous nerve fibers, exit at the lower portion.

 Your nerves control organ function, such as the bladder, bowels, lungs, and heart; the spinal cord signals control how fast the heart beats and how quickly or slowly you breathe.
 Other nerves can travel from the legs and arms back to your spinal cord, bringing information back from your limbs and organs to your brain.